-Moses Embree Milner, also known as California Joe was a mountain man, miner, and army scout.
+Moses Embree Milner, also known as California Joe, was a mountain man, miner, and army scout.

-The adventurous young man was described as a colorful character who was large in stature, with unkempt long hair and a heavy red beard, who was usually sporting a black sombrero and a briar pipe in his mouth.
+The adventurous young man was described as a colorful character who was large in stature, with unkempt long hair and a heavy red beard, who usually had a black sombrero and a briar pipe in his mouth.
 Usually, he preferred riding a mule to a horse and was rarely without his plains rifle.
 He was an overly talkative and humorous storyteller, had a penchant for drink, and would later be described, by none other than George Custer, as a “dingy-looking briarwood.”

-Domestic life, however, did not suit Milner and leaving his wife to run the ranch he was soon off adventuring.
+Domestic life, however, did not suit Milner and leaving his wife to run the ranch, he was soon off adventuring.
 He first headed to Fort Vancouver on the Columbia River, where he met West Point graduate Lieutenant Philip H. Sheridan, who gave him a contract to supply wood for the fort.
-He then prospected in Washington and Montana before heading to the goldfields of Idaho.
+He prospected in Washington and Montana before heading to the goldfields of Idaho.
 There, he filed a claim near Grangeville and built a log cabin at a spot he named Mount Idaho.
-Because of miners trekking through rough terrain between there and Florence, a gold rush boomtown, he Blazed the Milner Trail where he charged both men and animals a toll of a dollar a head.
+Because of miners trekking through rough terrain between there and Florence, a gold rush boomtown, he Blazed the Milner Trail, where he charged both men and animals a toll of a dollar a head.

-By the mid-1860s, California Joe was in Colorado where he allegedly witnessed the Sand Creek Massacre when 700 members of the Colorado Territory militia destroyed a village of friendly Cheyenne and Arapaho, killing and mutilating some 160 Indians, two-thirds of them women and children.
+By the mid-1860s, California Joe was in Colorado, where he allegedly witnessed the Sand Creek Massacre when 700 members of the Colorado Territory militia destroyed a village of friendly Cheyenne and Arapaho, killing and mutilating some 160 Indians, two-thirds of them women and children.

-By 1866, Joe was in Kansas. and between September 1868 and April 1869, he was a scout attached to Fort Harker, but there is some evidence that he was at Fort Riley, Kansas in 1866-67.
+By 1866, Joe was in Kansas, and between September 1868 and April 1869, he was a scout attached to Fort Harker, but there is some evidence that he was at Fort Riley, Kansas, in 1866-67.
 It was here that he probably first met Wild Bill Hickok.
 The pair, no doubt, hit it off as Joe was one of the great rifle shots of the Plains, whereas Wild Bill was noted for his skill with a pistol.

-In 1867, he was acting as a U.S. Army scout for Lieutenant Colonel George A. Custer on General Winfield S. Hancock’s expedition of 1867.
+In 1867, he acted as a U.S. Army scout for Lieutenant Colonel George A. Custer on General Winfield S. Hancock’s expedition of 1867.
 Also scouting was his friend Bill Hickok.
 In 1868-69 he was scouting for the Sheridan-Custer winter campaign.
 After the Battle of the Washita, Milner and a man named Jack Corbin traveled 100 miles in two days through hostile territory to report the results to General Phillip Sheridan at Camp Supply, Oklahoma.
-The overly-talkative and friendly scout soon became a favorite of George Custer who promoted him to chief scout.
-However, Milner had a problem with alcohol and he was quickly demoted after he over-celebrated his promotion.
+The overly-talkative and friendly scout soon became a favorite of George Custer, who promoted him to chief scout.
+However, Milner had a problem with alcohol and was quickly demoted after he over-celebrated his promotion.
 Despite this, Custer and Milner remained friends and occasionally exchanged letters.

 Later, in February 1870, while guiding his old friend General Sheridan from Fort Arbuckle to Camp Wichita, he got so drunk that he had to be bundled into a wagon to complete the journey.
 Though Sheridan was furious, Joe retained his position.

 In the early 1870s, Milner returned to prospecting and ran a cattle ranch near Pioche, Nevada.
 In 1875, he joined the Newton-Jenney expedition to confirm Custer’s reports of gold in the Black Hills of the Dakotas.
-They found gold and soon there was a flood of prospectors.
-This infuriated the Sioux Indians who had been promised protection of their sacred land and two years later, they would get their revenge at Little Big Horn.
+They found gold, and soon there was a flood of prospectors.
+This infuriated the Sioux Indians, who had been promised protection of their sacred land, and two years later, they would get their revenge at Little Big Horn.

-By the Fall, Joe was back on the Plains and headquartered at Fort Robinson, Nebraska working for General George Crook’s 5th U.S. Cavalry.
+By the Fall, Joe was back on the Plains and headquartered at Fort Robinson, Nebraska, working for General George Crook’s 5th U.S. Cavalry.
 On October 29, 1876, at the sutler’s store, he got into an argument with a man named Tom Newcomb, an employee in the post’s butcher shop.
 Both men pulled their pistols, but Joe persuaded Tom to put up his “darn gun” and have a drink.
 Later, however, as Joe stood talking to friends, Newcomb shot him in the back.
 California Joe was 47 years old.
-Although arrested, Newcomb was not charged, and once released, disappeared.
+Although arrested, Newcomb was not charged and, once released, disappeared.